MaraRinn/WOLF-Tutorial/wiki_page.md

 In this walkthrough the main purpose of setting up these biomes is to get Material Kits and Fuel to orbit to start building spaceships.
 There are no doubt untapped opportunities in your biomes (eg: the ability to send one resource from a biome with excess to another biome with a deficit), but for now we have plenty of output to get to orbit.

-Open the WOLF dashboard to the _Routes_ pane and open the _Manage Transfers_ dialog:
+To get the food, fuel and material kits from the various biome depots to orbit, first we need to get them to the launch site.
+This means setting up resource transfers over the established routes.
+To establish a resource transfer open the **WOLF Dashboard** to the _Routes_ pane.
+Select the _Manage Transfers_ button which will show you the _Manage Transfers_ interface:

-![Manage Transfers dialog showing resources available at source and destination][ManageTransfersDiscussion]
+![SPH scene with WOLF Dashboard showing the Manage Transfers interface][SPHWOLFDASHMANAGETRANSFERS]

 This dialog is use to set up resource transfers over a route.
 The numbers visible in this dialog show: